syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {:.caption }

-* When you click the recurrence appointment, a quick appointment window opens with the following options: “Edit Appointment”, “Edit Series” and “**delete”** icon for deleting the appointments.
+* When you click the recurrence appointment, a quick appointment window opens with the following options: **Edit Appointment** and **Edit Series** for editing the appointments - **delete** icon for deleting the appointments.